vespa-engine/documentation/documentation/migrating-from-elastic-search-to-vespa.md

+---
+# Copyright 2018 Yahoo Holdings.
+Licensed under the terms of the Apache 2.0 license.
+See LICENSE in the project root.
-# Migrating from Elastic Search to Vespa
+title: "Migrating from Elastic Search to Vespa"
+---

 In this document we will take a look at the main differences between Elastic Search and Vespa, explain some of the basic concepts of Vepsa, and show you step by step how to move your data from Elastic Search to Vespa in addition to generating a deployable Vepsa application package.